+s 9(2)(a)

+W climatecommission.govt.nz

+[UNCLASSIFIED]

-s 9(2)(a) W climatecommission.govt.nz Please Note: The information contained in this e-mail message and any attached files may be confidential information. and may also be the subject of legal professional privilege.
+alles all a Please Note: The information contained in this e-mail message and any attached files may be confidential information, and may also be the subject of legal professional privilege.
 It is not necessarily the official view of the Ministry for the Environment.
-If you are not the interded recipient, any use, disclosure of copying of this e-mail is unauthorised.
+If you are not the interded recipient, any use, disclosure or copying of this e-mail is unauthorised.
 If you have received this e-mail in error, please notify us immediately by reply e-mail and delete the original.
 Thank you.